coreyalejandro/code-genie-pro/design-export/README.md

 ### CSS Linter Warnings

 If you see warnings about "Unknown at rule @tailwind" in `index.css`, these are expected and harmless.
 The `@tailwind` directives are valid Tailwind CSS syntax that gets processed by PostCSS.

-The `.vscode/settings.json` file included in this export will suppress these warnings in VS Code.
+**To suppress these warnings in VS Code:**

+1. Copy the `.vscode/settings.json` file from this export to your project root
+2. Reload VS Code (Command/Ctrl + Shift + P → "Reload Window")

+The settings file configures VS Code to ignore unknown at-rules, which will suppress the `@tailwind` warnings.